 The rattling noise of the chainsaw returned and faded throughout the midday, but now silent, I expected to find the Lumberjack at camp.
 Only the machine sat on the far side of camp beyond the fire circle, though, its teeth filled with shavings and chips from its recent meal.
 Wouldn’t he have come to check on the prospects for lunch if he finished?

 I wondered where he could be, but since he was neither in sight nor looking for me, I used the opportunity to take care of the least glamorous part of camping.
-I wondered where to put the fish – inside the truck with the food while I stepped away, but I didn’t want the truck to smell like dead fish, nor did I want to attract bears.
-As bad as it would be to have bears in their camp, it would be even worse to have all my efforts to catch Mr. Fish and his friends stolen by one hungry mammal.
+I wondered where to put the fish, perhaps inside the truck with the food while I stepped away, but I didn’t want the truck to smell like dead fish, nor did I want to attract bears.
+As bad as it would be to have bears in the camp, it would be even worse to have all my efforts to catch Mr. Fish and his friends stolen by one hungry mammal.

 When I opened the door of the truck, I saw the cooler sitting next to the bag – how perfect.
 I removed the lid, but found only a carton of eggs, several blue freezer packs and nothing more.
 Odd.
 Why didn’t we have eggs for breakfast?
 Maybe he was saving them for tomorrow.
 Regardless, I put the plastic bag inside, added the toilet paper to my backpack, and headed to my private boudoir.